Introduction and prerequisites

 Adding Microsoft Azure as a Provider is a two-step process:

 - First, you need to create an application in Microsoft Azure to access the resources in your subscription.
-This step is described in the Create a Microsoft Azure AD application section.
+This step is described in the Create a Microsoft Entra ID application section.

 - Once the application is created and registered, you can add Microsoft Azure as a Provider in the Parallels RAS Console.
 This step is described in Add Microsoft Azure as a Provider.